qrush/sub/README.md

     ./prepare.sh [name of your executable]

-If you made a mistake with the name, just `git checkout -f` and run the prepare command again.
+If you made a mistake with the name, just `git add .; git checkout -f` and run the prepare command again.

 From there you may want to wipe the git history clean and start anew: `rm -rf .git`.